nigyta/dfast_qc/README.md

     }
     ```

+### List of status in taxonomy check result
+- __conclusive__: Effective ANI hit (>=95%) againt only 1 species, hence the species name is conclusively determined.
+- __indistinguishable__: The genome belongs to one of the species that are difficult to distinguish using ANI (e.g. E. coli and Shigella spp.)
+- __inconsistent__: ANI hits against more than 2 differenct species.
+This may result from the comparison between very closely-related species or contamination of 2 different species.
+- __below_threhold__: The ANI hit is below the threshold (95%)

+Note that DFAST_QC cannot identify clades below species level.

 ## Run in Docker

+Docker image is available at [dockerub](https://hub.docker.com/r/nigyta/dfast_qc).
 The example below shows how to invoke DFAST_QC with an input FASTA file (genome.fa) in the current directory.
 ```
 docker run -it --rm --name dqc -v /path/to/dqc_reference:/dqc_reference -v $PWD:$PWD nigyta/dfast_qc dfast_qc -i $PWD/genome.fa -o $PWD/dfastqc_out